sowji281/new-app/readme.txt

-i am  new to this git commands and iam in the leanring state
+i am  new to this git commands and iam in the leanring stage